-The culinary diversity of New York is amazing but for an expat it’s great to find an Australian or New Zealand restaurant or bar in New York City (as well as bars and New Zealand restaurants too).
+The culinary diversity of New York is amazing but as an expat you may be wondering where to find Australian restaurants in New York City (as well as bars and New Zealand restaurants too).

 Perhaps you’re craving an Aussie burger-with-the-lot.
 Or perhaps it’s an Indian or Chinese dish that reminds you of dinner with housemates in your first inner-suburbs share-house back home.